 We have seen many businesses that innovate successfully in the incremental and radical dimensions.
 Disruptive and architectural innovation is typically more challenging in established companies for several reasons.

 First, the established company is often reluctant to challenge its existing market position with a different business model.
 Netflix is one of the few examples we can think of that obsoleted its own successful business model while it was a market leader.
 Their leadership rightly realized that online streaming services were more efficient than mailing discs, and they created a business model that worked.

-A second reason existing companies struggle is their current organizational structure may not be a fit to the innovative idea to be able to take it to scale.
+In addition, another reason existing companies struggle is their current organizational structure may not be a fit for the innovative idea to be able to take it to scale.
 In their ‘Architectural Innovation’ work, Harvard professors, Rebecca Henderson and Kim B. Clark highlighted the fact that what matters is not whether an innovation is breakthrough or incremental.
-What matters is whether the company’s current structures can absorb the innovation and take it to scale.
+In fact, what matters is whether the company’s current structures can absorb the innovation and take it to scale.

 Three Innovation Suggestions

 Lean East has three suggestions for existing companies who want to innovate:

 The first step is to make innovation a priority part of your strategic vision.
 We believe “experimentation to learn what customers value” must be your primary goal.
 A strategic plan for innovation should be created by upper management working with all levels of the organization.

 - Strategically consider Innovation in all three areas: Incremental Improvements, Technical competencies, and New Business Models.

 Lean East specializes in continuous improvement methods that support incremental enhancements.
 Our team and partners also lead clients through exercises that assess and review technical competencies and business models.
 We have facilitated numerous SWOT analysis workshops to help begin a conversation with business leaders looking to position themselves for successful growth.
 Ask us to put your new idea through our Lean canvas model to see if it is worth pursuing.